Things to do in Tulum: Complete Travel Guide to Mexico’s Bohemian Paradise

 Happy hours are a thing here so make sure to take advantage!

-Various taco spots including tacos carts, casual eateries and sit down restaurants.
-Tacos are everywhere.
+There are tacos to try everywhere including tacos carts, casual eateries and sit down restaurants.

 Eating and drinking at Tulum Beach